Preserving levels of projective determinacy by tree forcings: Preservation of by forcing notions in

 \section{Preservation of ${M_n^\sharp}$ by forcing notions in ${\T}$}

 By the results of R. David (see \cite{david}) even the simple class of $\bsi{3}$ definable c.c.c. forcings does not satisfy preservation of sharps for reals or equivalently, $\bpi{1}$-determinacy.
 However, Schlicht \cite[Lemma 3.11]{phildis} has shown that every $\bsi{2}$ forcing notion which is c.c.c. in every inner model of $\ZF$, preserves $\bpi{n+1}$-determinacy.
-We will show that all the forcing notions in $\T$ which are not c.c.c. but are Suslin${^+}$ proper, preserve also sharps for reals.
+Note that all forcing notions in $\T$ are $\Sigma^1_1$.
+We will show that all the forcing notions in $\T$ which are not c.c.c., but Suslin${^+}$ proper, preserve also sharps for reals.